The key to nonprofit leadership continuity

 Join me for the next Successful Transitions!
 For a limited time, the cost is

 $1995 $995 per organization.
 (You may be able to find a local foundation to help you cover the cost.)

 The program includes group learning sessions where you can interact with your peers and learn what you need to create a comprehensive succession plan, templates for the important documents you need to create, individualized coaching sessions to customize the learning to your needs, and an overview of succession planning for your full board.

 Want a preview first?
-Join me for a FREE webinar on Wednesday, February 24, at 10:00 am CST.
+Join me for a FREE webinar on Thursday, April 8, at 10:00 am CT.
 I’ll cover the basics and give you an overview of what to expect in the class.
 For some organizations, the Developing Leadership Sustainability webinar may be all you need to get started.